 Member of the Advisory Board of Siemens AG (from January 23, 2013

-Virginie Morgon has been a member of Eurazeo’s Executive Board since January 2008.
+Virginie Morgon is currently CEO of Eurazeo.
+She has been a member of Eurazeo’s Executive Board since January 2008.
 At the end of 2012, during the reorganization of Eurazeo in four divisions, Virginie became Chief Investment Officer.
 As such, she supervises all the investments of Eurazeo.

 After working as an investment banker in New York and London since 1991, Virginie became the youngest managing senior partner at Lazard Frères et Cie in Paris early 2001.
 She was promoted Head of the European Food, Retail and Consumer goods sector in 2006.
 During 16 years at Lazard, she advised numerous French and international groups such as Air Liquide, Danone, France Telecom Publicis, Renault, Kingfisher/Castorama and Kesa/Darty.
 Consequently, she has developed an extensive network in Europe as well as international expertise in financial matters.